Mini Pumpkin Cheesecakes

 One important tip, make sure your cream cheese and egg are at room temperature before you start making these cheesecakes.
 Room temperature ingredients in cheesecakes always ensure a smoother and creamier filling with no lumps.

-I also used a mini cheesecake pan for this recipe, which has a removable bottom and makes it easier to remove the cheesecakes from the pan.
+I also used a mini cheesecake pan for this recipe, here’s the same pan that I own and here’s another one that’s similar.
 If you don’t have one, you can also use a muffin pan.
 If you do use a muffin pan, I suggest using liners in the muffin pan so the cheesecakes are easier to remove.
 The cheesecakes will have some grooves on them from the liners, but they’re still delicious and bake up beautifully.

 - 2 tablespoon (25 grams) granulated sugar